A modern white cable-stayed bridge spans a river with whitewater rapids under a blue sky.

 Family-Friendly Activities

-• River Moy Angling Centre’s Kids’ Fishing Sessions – Seasonal programmes that teach children the basics of fly‑fishing in a safe, supervised environment.
+• Kids’ Fishing Sessions – Seasonal programmes at the Angling Centre introduce children to fly-fishing basics in a supervised, safe environment.

-• Playground at the Quay – A small, well‑maintained play area beside the river, perfect for a quick break.
+• Quay Playground – A compact, well-maintained play area beside the river, ideal for a quick break during a walk.

-• Mini‑Golf at the Golf Club – A short 9‑hole course for younger visitors.
+• Mini-Golf – A short 9-hole course at the Golf Club provides a low-pressure introduction to the game for younger visitors.

 Festivals & Events

-• Food Fleadh Ballina (September) – Showcases local producers, with guest chefs and a tie‑in to the Other Voices music festival.
+• Food Fleadh Ballina (September) – Highlights local producers and guest chefs, running alongside the Other Voices music festival.

-• Samhain Abhainn (October) – A spooky Halloween walk through the woods.
+• Samhain Abhainn (October) – A seasonal Halloween walk through the woods, designed for families and older children.

 Seasonal Highlights

-Summer (May‑September) – Longer daylight hours make the Moy River Walk, Belleek Woods Greenway and kayaking especially enjoyable.
-Many outdoor festivals, including the Salmon Festival, take place in this period.
+Summer (May–September) – Extended daylight hours make the Moy River Walk, Belleek Woods Greenway and water sports particularly accessible.
+Most outdoor festivals fall within this window.

 Practical Information